remla25-team17/model-service/README.md

 # Sentiment Analysis Service

 A simple Flask API for **sentiment analysis**.
-The service acesses a machine learning model that predicts the sentiment of input text (e.g., positive/negative/neutral).
+The service uploads a machine learning model that predicts the sentiment of input text.

 ## 📚 Table of Contents